-Kowa may terminate the agreement by giving a 45 day notice to the Company three months after the effective date of the agreement and any time thereafter with a 90 day notice.
+Kowa may terminate the agreement by giving a 45-day notice to the Company three months after the effective date of the agreement and any time thereafter with a 90 day notice.
 Unless terminated early, the agreement has a term that ends on the later of the (i) expiration of the last to exist valid claim covering the manufacture, use and sale of arhalofenate in the United States and (ii) the 10th anniversary of the first commercial sale.
 The license agreement may be terminated for cause by either party based on uncured material breach by the other party, bankruptcy of the other party or for safety reasons.
 Upon early termination, the license and know how all revert back to the Company.

 The Company concluded that Kowa is a customer, and the contract is not subject to accounting literature on collaborative arrangements.
-This is because the Company granted to Kowa a license to its intellectual property, and provided drug product and research and pre-clinical development services, all of which are outputs of the Company's ongoing activities, in exchange for consideration.
-The Company identified the following three material promises under the license agreement: 1) transfer of a license to intellectual property, inclusive of the related technology know-how conveyance and contract manufacturing rights and privileges ("license and know-how"); 2) the obligation to perform specific ongoing research and non-clinical development services, and 3) the delivery of existing on hand arhalofenate clinical product.
-The Company's participation on the JAC was determined to not be a performance obligation as its participation in the JAC is not required, and is primarily for the Company's benefit, to appraise itself of the progress of Kowa's activities.
+This is because the Company granted to Kowa a license to its intellectual property and provided drug product and research and pre-clinical development services, all of which are outputs of the Company's ongoing activities, in exchange for consideration.
+The Company identified the following three material promises under the license agreement: 1) the transfer of a license to intellectual property, inclusive of the related technology know-how conveyance and contract manufacturing rights and privileges ("license and know-how"); 2) the performance of specific ongoing research and non-clinical development services, and 3) the delivery of existing on hand arhalofenate clinical product.
+The Company's participation on the JAC is not a performance obligation as the Company's participation in the JAC is not required and is primarily for the Company's benefit to obtain updates on the progress of Kowa's activities.
 The Company provided to Kowa standard indemnification and protection of licensed intellectual property, which is part of assurance that the license meets the contract's specifications and is not an obligation to provide goods or services.

-The Company concluded that the license and know-how, the research and development services, and delivery of arhalofenate product were each by themselves distinct.
-The Company concluded that Kowa has the ability to benefit from the license and know-how on its own by developing and commercializing arhalofenate using its own resources, and also the ability to sublicense and manufacture arhalofenate.
+The Company concluded that the license and know-how, the research and development services, and delivery of arhalofenate product were separate performance obligations since each was identified as a material promise that was by itself distinct.
+The Company concluded that Kowa can benefit from the license and know-how on its own by developing and commercializing arhalofenate using its own resources, and has the ability to sublicense and manufacture arhalofenate.
 The research and non-clinical development services promised will not significantly change the intellectual property underlying the license.
-Further, the Company believes that Kowa has research and development expertise with compounds similar to those licensed under the agreement.
-The research and development services and arhalofenate product are not integrated or dependent upon each other, and are provided by the Company separately from each other.
+Further, the Company believes that Kowa has research and evelopment expertise with compounds similar to those licensed under the agreement.
+The research and development services and arhalofenate product are not integrated or dependent upon each other and are provided by the Company separately from each other.
 The licensed intellectual property was considered to be functional as it has significant standalone functionality, and grants Kowa the right to use the Company's intellectual property as it exists on the effective date of the license.
 Accordingly, license revenue was recognized upon the substantial completion of the license technology transfer during 2017.
 The research and non-clinical development services are transferred as the services are performed, with cost used as the measure of progress.
 The arhalofenate product was transferred when Kowa assumed title and control of the inventory stored at the Company's contract manufacturer upon entering into a direct contract with such manufacturer in the fourth quarter of 2017.